superkabuki/Caleb/shortbit/shortbit_rust/src/README.md

 # Notes on stuff

+Tuesday 12:30am
+### cue.rs, that's what I wanted to see.
+Nice job.

 Monday 05/25/2025 6:00pm

 So earlier I was trying threefive3 and not using kv_clean to remove the None/null values.